7ep/demo/README.md

 #### To run API and UI tests:
-Note: The app has to be already running for these tests to pass, and you _need_ to have installed [Python] and [Chromedriver].
+Note: The app has to be [already running](#to-run-the-web-application) for these tests to pass, and you _need_ to have installed [Python] and [Chromedriver].

-On the command line, run the following:
+In a new terminal, separate from the one where the server is running, run the following:

 On Mac/Linux